 Cannoli Cookies are such a treat and so much easier to make than traditional cannoli.
 These little cookies are perfect for the holidays, gift giving, or anytime you are craving those delicious cannoli flavors.

 These light and fluffy cookies are subtlety sweet and have the most perfect cake-like texture, thanks to the ricotta cheese.
-If you love ricotta cookies, then you’ll definitely want to try Almond Ricotta Cookies and these super popular Limoncello Ricotta Cookies.
-Both are super fluffy and the perfect Italian Christmas cookie!
+If you love ricotta cookies, then you'll definitely want to try Almond Ricotta Cookies and these super popular Lemon Ricotta Cookies or Limoncello Ricotta Cookies.
+Both are super fluffy and the perfect Italian Christmas cookie to serve along with your authentic Torrone!

 So give this delicious and simple Cannoli Cookie recipe a try; it may just be your new favorite cannoli recipe.